Women in their reproductive years are most likely to get bacterial vaginosis, but it can affect women of any age.

 Bacterial vaginosis is a type of vaginal inflammation caused by the overgrowth of bacteria naturally found in the vagina, which upsets the natural balance.

-Women in their reproductive years are most likely to get bacterial vaginosis, but it can affect women of any age.
 The cause isn't completely known, but certain activities, such as unprotected sex, over-cleaning, smoking and perfumes/fragrances, increase your risk of getting it.